UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   {l : Level} (A : Ab l) → is-set (type-Ab A) is-set-type-Ab A = is-set-type-Group (group-Ab A)

-associative-add-Ab :
+has-associative-add-Ab :
-  {l : Level} (A : Ab l) → has-associative-mul-Set (set-Ab A) associative-add-Ab A = associative-mul-Group (group-Ab A)
+  {l : Level} (A : Ab l) → has-associative-mul-Set (set-Ab A) has-associative-add-Ab A = has-associative-mul-Group (group-Ab A)

 add-Ab :
   {l : Level} (A : Ab l) → type-Ab A → type-Ab A → type-Ab A
 add-Ab A = mul-Group (group-Ab A)

-assoc-add-Ab :
+associative-add-Ab :
   {l : Level} (A : Ab l) (x y z : type-Ab A) →
-  Id (add-Ab A (add-Ab A x y) z) (add-Ab A x (add-Ab A y z)) assoc-add-Ab A = assoc-mul-Group (group-Ab A)
+  Id (add-Ab A (add-Ab A x y) z) (add-Ab A x (add-Ab A y z)) associative-add-Ab A = associative-mul-Group (group-Ab A)

 semigroup-Ab :
   {l : Level} (A : Ab l) → Semigroup l